 She arrives.
 She yells.
 She sings.

-LA TÊTE is a techno-assembled creature, noisy, ill-mannered, and proud of it.
+LA TÊTE is a techno-contrived, noisy, ill-mannered creature, and proud of it.
 Kim Giani — the guy behind Les Clopes, Jean-Pierre Fromage, and fifty albums that no one asked for but everyone needed — wrote custom songs for her.
-The result: an improbable concert that looks like nothing you’ve seen before.
+The result: an improbable concert that resembles nothing you've seen.

-9 giant mouths that think they are backup singers.
+9 giant mouths that think they are backing vocalists.
 A stage manager trying to survive.
 And LA TÊTE doing whatever she wants.

-Tonight it’s Sans filtre.
-Same format as the “Half-tire Half-Punk” version (for the kids) — except that here, no one pretends to be good.
-The jokes are taken up a notch, the decibels too, and Troussasex is in the setlist.
+Tonight it's Sans filtre.
+Same format as the “Mi-pneu Mi-Punk” version (for the kids) — except that here, no one pretends to be good.
+The jokes are cranked up a notch, the decibels too, and Troussasex is in the setlist.

 Come or don’t come.
 She doesn’t care.
 But you’re going to miss something.